I have such a good time with her, but like that saying goes, it's nice to send them home. I'm exhausted....

 house in dire need of painting

 My motivation was I was going to have a garage sale.
 My oldest DD and I decided that we'd have it at her house since she lives in a large complex of houses.
 I live on a dirt road, with no parking and neighbors who shoot trespassers. :) So we planned for weeks and seems like everytime we agreed on a weekend, something came up.
 That just gave me more time to go thru the shed and all my crafts, fabric and junk.
 So I had a ton of stuff.
 We were all set for this past weekend.
 We put up the signs around her neighborhood and got everything set up.
 Come Saturday morning, we were up early and by 8 am it was like already 100 plus hell degrees.
 So we sat and waited and waited and waited for the big crowds.
 HA HA the laughs on me.
 We might have had a dozen people all day.
 No one of a sane mind wanted to come out of their airconditioned abodes.
 So I might have made 40 bucks and 10 of that I owed my son for toys he sold!
 ARGH.
 So we packed everything up and split it between us to take to goodwill.
 I had to bring mine back home (a 1.5 hr drive one way).
-I've since taken it to a local hospice thrift and even got rid of more stuff via
+I've since taken it to a local hospice thrift and even got rid of more stuff via freecycle.
+I'm actually feeling pretty proud of myself.
+Plus we can actually walk into the shed now.

 While we were having the garage "no-sale", a huge fire started in the hills that we could see in the distance (the Napa fire), and apparently there was a thunder storm with lightning and rain in some areas including where I live.
 Thankfully, no fires close to home, but we've had some aweful smoke since then.
 I woke up this morning to smelling smoke inside the house.
 There's no wind (which is a good thing for firefighters), but the smoke is just sitting there.

-5th day of heavy smokelooking down at our neighbors property from my front yard
+looking down at our neighbors property from my front yard

 I was all alone for four days, and loving every minute of it.
 I got alot done and created some art too.
 Here's a peek.
 I still need to put on some finishing touches to a couple of them.